- Francesca Bray

 Topics interested in supervising

 I am interested in co-supervising research that looks at the politics and culture of science, technology or medicine, and in particular projects on gender regimes, technologies of everyday life and material culture.
 A special interest is agriculture in the global economy, the politics of food, and related issues like the regulation of GM crops.
 My special areas of expertise are China (or East Asia more generally) and California.
+(I am now retired (Professor Emerita) and will only take on new students as second or co-supervisor; interested students will need to find a suitable first supervisor to be admitted to our programme.)

 If you are interested in being supervised by Francesca Bray, please see the links below for more information: